Publish Open Access

 LiU does not have a centralized fund as some other universities have to help cover publishing fees, however because of some of the terms of the subscriptions the library has, LiU researchers are entitled to a discounted Open Access publishing fee for the journals/publishers listed below.

-Furthermore, with the Royal Society of Chemistry journals, LiU is entitled to having the Open Access fee for up to seven articles waived entirely (i.e. the entire subscription amount that LiU pays is redeemable for publishing fees).
+Furthermore, with the Royal Society of Chemistry journals, LiU is entitled to having the Open Access fee waived entirely (i.e. the entire subscription amount that LiU pays is redeemable for publishing fees).
 For the latter it is on a first-come-first-served basis.
 Please contact David Lawrence (email@example.com) for a coupon and instructions.

 The research community is now beginning to see the value of accessibility to research data; accessibility, which allows other researchers to use data for new projects.
 A number of funding agencies, among them the European Union, and some journals require that relevant research data be made available to other researchers.
 In addition, since 2013, there is a requirement that universities in Sweden archive research data.